-Yes, please refer to Create Process Description (de), which itself is a process, to learn more about how a process should be formally represented, from identification of a need for a new process to its publication.
+Yes, please refer to Create Process Documentation (de), which itself is a process, to learn more about how a process should be formally represented, from identification of a need for a new process to its publication.
 PLease note that a manual for download is available (see "Downloadbereich").

 Which processes are documented in the process portal?

 All processes that are concerned with the student life cycle at RWTH will be represented in the process portal.
 If you are unsure whether one of your processes is to be included in the portal, please contact the process management team.